According to Taoist masters, Bone Breathing is a powerful technique that helps our breath to reach our bones and cleanse the bone marrow.

 Bone Breathing is a powerful technique developed by Taoist masters in China to empower us to live up to our highest potential and access higher consciousness.
 Bone Breathing allows us to absorb energy from our environment and heal ourselves internally.

 What is Bone Breathing?

 In our daily life, we have become so busy and inattentive that we fail to realize we need to breathe consciously and feel it to our bones.
-Bone Breathing is the process when we breathe slowly, deeply and clearly to help it reach our bones and heal various ailments, relieve stress & make us feel relaxed.
-In fact, a recent study published in the American Journal of Physiology (Cell Physiology) found that the supply of oxygen to our bones greatly affects our bone physiology & bone formation.
+Bone Breathing is the process when we breathe slowly, deeply, and clearly to help it reach our bones and heal various ailments, relieve stress, and make us feel relaxed.
+In fact, a recent study published in the American Journal of Physiology (Cell Physiology) found that the supply of oxygen to our bones greatly affects our bone physiology and bone formation.

 “Bone breathing is not only for those repairing bones… the Taoists developed these practices for opening the human potential to its maximum.
 One powerful effect of bone breathing sessions is the ability to calm the mind and arrest the current of internal talk which goes on constantly.
 It also brings a profound sense of relaxation and openness that aids in resolving muscular tension and stress.” – Healing Tao

 Qi and the bone marrow